0xKowalski1/Ethernaut/README.md

 ### 06 Delegation
 Use fallback to delegate call pwn to change the owner of delegation.
 Delegatecall allows contracts to use the logic of another contract with their own state.

+### 07 Force
+Use self destruct to force funds into contract, note that selfdestruct is now deprecated.